phpvms/docs/docs/installation/uploading.md

 ---

-## Creating a Subdomain
+## Option 2: Creating a Subdomain

-Creating a subdomain is the next recommended method, if you're unable to change the `public_html` path (this might not always be feasiable).
+Creating a subdomain is the next recommended method.
+This works well if you have a landing or promo page on your site's main domain, and then a subdomain like `crew.yourva.com` or something similar.

 Upload phpVMS to a directory with the name of your subdomain, for example, `demo.vmshost.io`.
 It should be parallel to the `public_html` folder (as above).
 In this example, I want to create the subdomain `demo.vmshost.io`.

 First, create a folder to extract phpVMS into:

 ```
 /home/youruser